-Moreover, Cayman Islands law also has separate statutory provisions that facilitate the reconstruction or amalgamation of companies in certain circumstances, schemes of arrangement will generally be more suited for complex mergers or other transactions involving widely held companies, commonly referred to in the Cayman Islands as a "scheme of arrangement" which may be tantamount to a merger.
-In the event that a merger was sought pursuant to a scheme of arrangement (the procedure of which are more rigorous and take longer to complete than the procedures typically required to consummate a merger in the United States), the arrangement in question must be approved by a majority in number of each class of shareholders and creditors with whom the arrangement is to be made and who must in addition represent three-fourths in value of each such class of shareholders or creditors, as the case may be, that are present and voting either in person or by proxy at a meeting, or meeting summoned for that purpose.
+Moreover, Cayman Islands law also has separate statutory provisions (including to facilitate the reconstruction or amalgamation of companies in certain circumstances) commonly referred to in the Cayman Islands as "schemes of arrangement," which may be tantamount to a merger.
+A scheme of arrangement must currently be approved by a majority in number of each class of shareholders or creditors with whom the arrangement is to be made and who must in addition represent three-fourths in value of each such class of shareholders or creditors, as the case may be, that are present and voting either in person or by proxy at a meeting, or meetings summoned for that purpose.
 The convening of the meetings and subsequently the terms of the arrangement must be sanctioned by the Grand Court of the Cayman Islands.
-While a dissenting shareholder would have the right to express to the court the view that the transaction should not be approved, the court can be expected to approve the arrangement if it satisfies itself that:
+While a dissenting shareholder would have the right to express to the court the view that the scheme of arrangement should not be approved, the court can be expected to approve the arrangement if it satisfies itself that:

-- we are not proposing to act illegally or beyond the scope of our corporate authority and the statutory provisions as to majority vote have been complied with; - the shareholders have been fairly represented at the general meeting in question; - the arrangement is such as a businessman would reasonably approve; and - the arrangement is not one that would more properly be sanctioned under some other provision of the Companies Law or that would amount to a "fraud on the minority."
+- we are not proposing to act illegally or beyond the scope of our corporate authority and the statutory provisions as to the required vote have been complied with and there is no coercion of the minority shareholders or "fraud on the minority"; - the shareholders have been fairly represented at the shareholder meeting in question; - the arrangement is such that an honest and intelligent person, being a member of the class of shareholders affected by the arrangement and acting in respect of his interests, might reasonably approve; and - the arrangement is not one that would more properly be sanctioned under some other provision of the Companies Act.